Campaign-Buddy/campaign-buddy-packages/README.md

 ## Todo

-- [ ] Add tool that scans for `@campaign-buddy/` references and makes sure that A) the package exists in the projects package.json and B) the package exists in the tsconfig references
-	- [ ] Add a postinstall script that updates tsconfig?
-	- [ ] Add a tool that scans to make sure cross package references don't use relative imports
 - [ ] Add script for adding intra-package dependencies
 - [ ] Update handling of widgets to handle undefined aggregatedValue
 - [ ] Always show edit button in aggregated text when display text is whitespace